 Finally, you need to confirm the backup settings.
 The backup contains the EFI System Partition and entire C drive including your installed applications and created personal files.
 Click Start backup.

 You need to format the hard drive to NTFS file system before you can use it as the backup storage.

 If you choose network location as the backup storage, you can only create the latest backup image.
 All previous system images will be overwritten.

 It is quite simple to create a system image by using Backup and Restore in Windows 7.
 There are some drawbacks of this feature that you cannot ignore.

-As it claims in Windows Help, you cannot select individual items for restore from the entire system image.
-That is to say, you have to either restore the entire system image to get the file backup image or backup system separately with your personal files.
+As it claims in Windows Help, you cannot restore individual items from the entire system image.
+That is to say, you have to either restore the entire system image to get the files you need or backup system and personal files separately.

 You cannot create a system image to USB flash drive using Windows 7 Backup and Restore.
 This may be because that Microsoft thinks the USB flash drive is somewhat not solid to store system image.
 This may be set at an early time so even if the USB drive improves a lot recently, you will still get the warning of “the drive is not a valid backup location” and cannot continue the backup.
 This is quite awful since USB drive is of much convenience.

 You can create a system image on current hard disk and later copy it to USB drive to solve above problem.
 However, the system image is more vulnerable to unauthorized access on these removable devices if you don’t encrypt it.

 Advanced software to create a system image - AOMEI Backupper